Where were the shepherds?

 Shepherds with flocks of sheep could not enter crop fields during the spring

-or summer, lest the sheep eat the crops, and the winters were too cold
+or summer, lest the sheep eat the crops, and the winter was too cold

 for sleeping outside overnight.
 The time of the year